• Log in

 4.7

-Sender Pricing: Free for up to 2,500 subscribers with all the features necessary for ecommerce included.
-Paid plans start at $7/month.
+Sender Pricing: Paid plans start at $7/month.
+Sender’s Free plan gives you up to 2,500 subscribers with all the features necessary for ecommerce included.

-Sender’s robust feature set is at par (and even better) than other marketing automation tools like GetResponse, Mailchimp, and HubSpot, as it doesn’t have a restrictive and predatory pricing model.
+Sender’s robust feature set is on par (and even better) than other marketing automation tools like GetResponse, Mailchimp, and HubSpot, as it doesn’t have a restrictive and predatory pricing model.

-You get a fully functional automation builder with behavioral triggers, even on the free plan, which is one of the most generous free email marketing plans on the market.
-Plus, its responsive email templates and customer segmentation capabilities are some of the best on the market.
+You get a fully functional and intuitive automation builder with behavioral triggers, even on the free plan, which is one of the most generous free email marketing plans on the market.
+Plus, its responsive email templates and customer segmentation capabilities help create successful email campaigns that drive results.

 Key Features